A Parallel Augmented Subspace Method for Eigenvalue Problems: Parallel augmented subspace method

 Now, let us give details for the second step of Algorithm \ref{one correction step}.
 Solving the eigenvalue problem (\ref{parallel_correct_eig_exact}) provides several eigepairs.
 Since the desired eigenvalue maybe not the first (smallest) one, we should choose the suitable or the desired eigenpair from the ones of (\ref{parallel_correct_eig_exact}).
-Now, let us consider the details to choose the desired eigenpair which has the best accuracy among all the eigenpairs of eigenvalue problem (\ref{parallel_correct_eig_exact}).
+Let us consider the details to choose the desired eigenpair which has the best accuracy among all the eigenpairs of eigenvalue problem (\ref{parallel_correct_eig_exact}).
 For this aim, we come to consider the matrix version of the small scaled eigenvalue problem (\ref{parallel_correct_eig_exact}).
-Let $N_H$ and $\{\phi_{k,H}\}_{1\leq k\leq N_H}$ denote the dimension and Lagrange basis functions for the coarse finite element space $V_H$.
+Let $N_H$ and $\{\phi_{j,H}\}_{1\leq j\leq N_H}$ denote the dimension and Lagrange basis functions for the coarse finite element space $V_H$.
 The function in $V_{H,h_k}$ can be denoted by $u_{H,h_k}=u_H+\alpha_k \widetilde u_{h_k}$.
 Solving eigenvalue problem (\ref{parallel_correct_eig_exact}) is to obtain the function $u_H\in V_H$ and the value $\alpha_k\in \mathcal R$.
-Let $u_H=\sum_{k=1}^{N_H}u_k\phi_{k,H}$ and define the vector $\mathbf u_H$ as $\mathbf u_H=[u_1,\cdots, u_{N_H}]^T$.
+Let $u_H=\sum_{j=1}^{N_H}u_j\phi_{j,H}$ and define the vector $\mathbf u_H$ as $\mathbf u_H=[u_1,\cdots, u_{N_H}]^T$.
+Based on the structure of the space $V_{H,h_k}$, the matrix version of the eigenvalue problem (\ref{parallel_correct_eig_exact}) can be written as follows